DynastyKids/iOS_PTV_Improved/README.md

 # Improved Public Transport Victoria App (iOS)

 **END-OF-LIFE  Support Notice (01 January 2020)**

 ```
 This project is now end of support, but still useable as long as API key from Public Transport Victoria is availble.
 ```

+## Latest Update

+ - 01 Aug 2021: We are about to start building equlivent Android version.
+ - 31 Jul 2021: Update with common function

 ## Project info

 This is a iOS application build with Swift 4 along with PTV Timetable API v3, link is available on [Swagger](http://timetableapi.ptv.vic.gov.au/swagger/ui/index)